andrepbo/andrepbo.github.io/index.md

 ### **Senior Software Engineer | Tech Lead**
 **Pitang** *(2020–2023)*
-Led the architecture and development of scalable backend systems, enhancing performance and reliability.
+- Led the development of complex applications using diverse technologies to deliver scalable and efficient solutions.
+- Designed and implemented systems integrating modern interfaces with robust infrastructure for seamless performance.

 **Skills:**
 <div class="skills">